johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
     Left: experiment with different grid sizes for the Actor-Critic agent in the `Catch` environment.
 Middle: experiment with different speeds for the Actor-Critic agent in the `Catch` environment.
 Right: experiment with different grid sizes and speeds for the Actor-Critic agent in the `Catch` environment.
+For all the figures, the y-axis shows the fraction of caught balls for each episode (x-axis).
 </div>

+As we can see, making the grid smaller helped the agent to learn faster, but increasing it too much made the learning process unstable and suboptimal.
+Increasing the speed of the balls also lowered the performance of the agent, it was however expected, since it was no longer possible to catch all the balls, even when playing perfectly.
+What is surprising is that a slower speed for the balls made the learning process very unstable, with some runs reaching the optimal performance, and others being very far from it.

+Finally, we created some nice video animations of the performance of our best agent (Actor-Critic with Baseline and Bootstrapping) at various stages of the learning process.
+The videos show the agent's behavior at the start of training (after 0 epochs), in the first stages of training (after 50 epochs), in the middle of training (after 100 epochs), and at the end of training (after 150 epochs).
+The agent kept learning after that, but the performance did not improve as it had already reached the optimal performance.
+For each evaluation we turned off the exploration and training, and the agent played 10 episodes.
+The videos only show 5 episodes for the first two stages and 3 episodes for the last two stages, to keep the videos short.
+The videos are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">